aaronbloomfield/ics/hws/hw-rootkits.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.   <!-- So far there aren't any significant changes to report. -->

+- Mon, 11/6: Clarified the `system()` function call for `lsb_release`

 <!--